Mary Ann Danielson, Ph.D.

 AEA Associates work with AEA staff to develop and deliver individual and small group faculty development workshops covering issues related to teaching, learning, and assessment.
 Associates, who may be faculty or staff, also work with the AEA to facilitate academic year-long workgroups on focused topics of interest to teachers at Creighton.
 AEA Associates are provided $2,000 for their personal faculty development use in each of their two years in the program.
 The Associates are competitively selected from applicants across the university.
 Each year, each AEA Associate will:

 - Provide four one-hour faculty development workshops or two semester-long workgroups (or some combination thereof), and at least one Time-Out for Lunch discussion group.

 - Participate in monthly discussions with other AEA Associates about teaching, learning, and assessment issues.

 - Become part of the Creighton community of teachers and scholars interested in building a culture of assessment and learner-centered teaching at our university.

 Mr. Brian Kokensparger arrived as a student in 1985, fell in love with Creighton, and never left.
-In his 24 years of employment at Creighton, he has been a department "secretary" (yes, that's what they called them back then), promotions coordinator, Dean's office advising assistant, acting assistant dean, arrhythmia monitoring system programmer, technology coordinator, academic resource specialist, and now spearheads assessment efforts for the College of Arts & Sciences.
-With a Bachelor's degree in English (Creative Writing) and a Master's degree in Computer Science from Creighton University, he is currently pursuing a doctoral degree in Institutional Technology.
+In his 25 years of employment at Creighton, he has been a department "secretary" (yes, that's what they called them back then), promotions coordinator, Dean's office advising assistant, acting assistant dean, arrhythmia monitoring system programmer, technology coordinator, academic resource specialist, assessment coordinator, and now is full-time faculty member in the Journalism, Media, and Computing department.
+With a Bachelor's degree in English (Creative Writing) and a Master's degree in Computer Science from Creighton University, he is finishing a doctoral degree in Institutional Technology.
 As an AEA fellow, he is specializing in embedded assessment and determined to make the assessment process as painless and transparent as possible.